llvm/llvm-project/llvm/docs/LangRef.rst

 If the third field is non-null, and points to a global variable or function, the initializer function will only run if the associated data from the current module is not discarded.
+An unqualified pointer is used unconditionally to underline the ephemeral nature of this field - it is essentially a lifetime hook meant for internal compiler usage, just like the elements of the ``@llvm.used`` and ``@llvm.compiler.used`` arrays.
 On ELF the referenced global variable or function must be in a comdat.

 .. _llvmglobaldtors: